Cavenfish/autogamess/README.md

 External basis sets should be written in the same format as they as required by ESML basis_set_exchange (https://github.com/MolSSI-BSE/basis_set_exchange).

 initial_coords_dict is another input parameter that requires specific formatting.
-The dictioanry is meant to give the intial guess coordinates for a particular symmetry of a molecule.
+The dictionary is meant to give the initial guess coordinates for a particular symmetry of a molecule.
 This should be a python dictionary that has the Species (molecule) name as the key and a list with the following format.

 `key = 'H2O'`